saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 This command lets you configure the trigger.
 The command must be sent with the same number of parameters as there are channels in the software.
 For use with Logic, 8 parameters must be present.
 Blank parameters are allowed.
-Also, if the trigger type is `negedge` or `posedge`, then the minimum and maximum pulse widths should be included immediately after the trigger type.
+Also, if the trigger type is `negpulse` or `pospulse`, then the minimum and maximum pulse widths should be included immediately after the trigger type.
 Only a minimum pulse width is required though.
 If no maximum pulse width is specified, then any pulse longer than the specified minimum will be a valid trigger condition.

 Parameter value options: